Table of Contents

 - What is the treatment for a rash?

 - Rash is not a specific diagnosis.
-Instead it means skin inflammation and discoloration that changes the way the skin looks.
+Instead it refers to any sort of inflammation and/or discoloration that distorts the skin's normal appearance.

-- Common rashes include eczema, poison ivy, hives, and heat rash.
+- Common rashes include eczema, poison ivy, hives, and athlete's foot.

 - Infections that cause rashes may be fungal, bacterial, parasitic, or viral.